 To trim a tiny tree, you can make small wreaths out of evergreen clippings.
 I also like to use string ribbons and beads and even fasten little festive bows!
 See this post for instructions and more ideas.

-Bonus points for flocking the pinecones with a bit of white craft paint on the edges to add that little extra something.
+Bonus points for flocking the pinecones with a bit of white craft paint on the edges to add little extra something.

 Yes, you can use pinecones as a decorative essential oil diffuser.
-Follow these instructions and then lay your scented pinecones out on a decorative dish with some whole spices (cinnamon sticks, star anise, nutmeg) for festive decor that smells like Christmas!
+Follow these instructions and lay your scented pinecones out on a decorative dish with some whole spices (cinnamon sticks, star anise, nutmeg) for festive decor that smells like Christmas!

-Stars, Balls, and Evergreens
+9. Stars, Balls, and Evergreens

-Decorate the holiday table by setting a few of the smaller branches you pruned from your Christmas tree on the table cloth, and add a few ornaments like this birch star and a few red glass balls.
+Decorate the holiday table by setting a few of the smaller branches you pruned from your Christmas tree on the tablecloth, and add a few ornaments like this birch star and a few red glass balls.

 Now you have table decor for a holiday dinner or buffet.
 I also have used these on top of the fireplace mantle for quick and easy decorations.

-Decorate with Scrabble Tiles
+10. Decorate with Scrabble Tiles